Strangelove (song): Initial version

 In late 1986, Martin Gore played demos of the songs he'd been developing to the rest of the band at Alan Wilder's home studio.
-The demo was written in Cubase and played via a Yamaha synthesizer.
+The demo was played via a Yamaha synthesizer.
 Daniel Miller, citing growing tension in the studio during the recording of Black Celebration, had stepped away from producing Depeche Mode's music for this album, and instead they worked with David Bascombe, who had just completed working as a recording engineer with Tears for Fears on their album Songs from the Big Chair (1985).
 Alan Wilder was described by Miller as the person who had the vision for how the album should sound and "steered the ship" in the studio for the album including "Strangelove", and as such Bascombe, although officially a producer for the record, instead acted more as a sound engineer.
 Recording for the initial version of "Strangelove" took place at Wilder's home studio.
 The initial single was mixed before the rest of the album's recording was completed, and released five months before the album.
 That initial single version was the band's first mix of the song, which they put out so they could move on with the rest of the album.

 One B-side to "Strangelove" is an instrumental called "Pimpf".
 As Studio Guillaume Tell was converted from an old cinema, there were some old instruments left about that the band used to record the track, including old orchestral bass drums and timpanis.
 Originally intended as only a B-side, the band liked Bascombe's mix of "Pimpf" enough to include it as the closing track of the album, which Bascombe said was his favorite mix of all the songs from the entire album.
-The name is a reference to Der Pimpf, a magazine of the Hitler Youth organizations.
+The name is a reference to recruits of the Deutsches Jungvolk, a division of the Hitler Youth meant for those members who were ages 10–14, who were called Pimpfe.

 A second instrumental B-side, "Agent Orange", is named after the herbicide used in the Vietnam War.
 "Agent Orange" was included on the CD and cassette versions of Music for the Masses.

 Album version

-The band felt that, while the initial version of the song was "upbeat", it was too "cluttered" and didn't fit in with the darker feeling of the rest of the album, so it was remixed again based off of Miller's "Blind" remix of the song, which resulted in a kind of "hybrid" remix for the album.
+The band felt that, while the initial version of the song was "upbeat", it was too "cluttered" and didn't fit in with the darker feeling of the rest of the album, so it was remixed again based on Miller's "Blind" remix of the song, which resulted in a kind of "hybrid" remix for the album.
 Bascombe remembered that Gore and Wilder couldn't agree on which bass line to use for the song: Gore thought a faster bass line was better, while Wilder proposed a slower one.
 A compromise was reached when Bascombe suggested that they use both, which is how the song appeared on the album.
 Bascombe said that he and Wilder, along with occasional input from singer Dave Gahan, were responsible for the final album mix.